 About the Paediatric Chairs of Canada

-Founded in 1960 as the Assembly of Canadian University Paediatric Department Heads, the Paediatric Chairs of Canada (PCC) represent all 17 university affiliated teaching hospitals in Canada.
-Half of all Canadian paediatricians work within PCC Departments of Paediatrics which provide health care to children in diverse regions across Canada.
+Founded in 1960 as the Assembly of Canadian University Paediatric Department Heads, and incorporated as the Paediatric Chairs of Canada (PCC) in 2002.
+PCC represent all 17 university affiliated teaching hospitals in Canada, and half of all Canadian paediatricians work within PCC Departments of Paediatrics which provide health care to children in diverse regions across Canada.

 The mission of the Paediatric Chairs of Canada (PCC) is to provide national leadership in paediatric research and education to promote the health and health care of children and youth.

 The goals and objectives of this national organization are to:

 - Enhance our national and international advocacy for paediatric education and research to improve the health of infants, children and youth.

 - Enhance our role in the development of high quality, high impact paediatric oriented research that spans the continuum from prevention to promotion of paediatric health.